 3 GRAMS OF NET CARBS

 Love breakfast, but want healthy, keto recipes?
 You’ll love my Almond Flour Keto Waffles or Basic Keto Muffins!

 Can you Eat Pancakes on the Keto Diet?

-These almond flour pancakes are based off my delicious Keto Waffle Recipe.
+These almond flour keto pancakes are based off my delicious Keto Waffle Recipe.
 Blending almond flour with eggs, coconut milk, and coconut oil makes a magical combination.
-These are a fluffy pancake with a lightly sweet coconut flavor.

 Pan fry these in coconut oil and top them with berries, and you’ve got a healthy keto breakfast the whole family will enjoy!

-This healthy low carb pancake recipe is made with simple ingredients you most likely have on hand – so skip the keto pancake mixes and make your own fresh version!
+This healthy pancake recipe is made with simple ingredients you most likely have on hand – so skip the low carb pancake mix with added xanthan gum and make your own fresh version!

 To Make Keto Pancakes, You’ll Need:

 - Almond Flour (blanched almond flour works the best, but almond meal gives these a “whole-grain” appearance)

 - Monk Fruit Sweetener (or sweetener of choice)